Chevrolet Aveo (T200): T200

-The T200 sedan and five-door hatchback featured a swage line running along the lower body to the rear door, which kinks downward prominently on the five-door.
+The T200 (Aveo) sedan and five-door hatchback ((Aveo5) featured a swage line running along the lower body to the rear door, which kinks downward prominently on the five-door.
 Five-doors also feature a side window in the C/D pillar with a distinctively angled lower edge.
 Interiors feature a circular motif throughout.
 Upon introduction the initial European models carried an emblem reading "Design Giugiaro."
 Referring to his firm's design of the Kalos, Giorgetto Giugiaro said: "When we designed it, we set out to produce an alternative to conventional lines and tread new paths in terms of design."

 The Kalos was sold in three available body styles: a 4-door sedan and 5-door hatchback from the beginning of production in 2002, and a 3-door hatchback available in certain European markets beginning in 2005.
 All body styles meet North American subcompact and European supermini or B-segment size classifications.
 The interior volume was 102.7 cuft (5-door) and 107.4 cuft (sedan) according to the EPA, meeting the minimum criterion for a compact vehicle despite being marketed as a sub-compact.
 Headroom was unmatched in its class at the time of its introduction.
 Per the German Verband der Automobilindustrie (VDA) standard, 5-door hatchbacks featured 175 L of cargo space with the rear seats in their upright positions and 735 L with the rear seats folded down, with a maximum payload rating of 495 kg.
 Per U.S. Environmental Protection Agency (EPA) ratings, the 5-door hatchbacks featured cargo volume of 11.7 cuft (rear seats up) to 42 cuft (rear seats down), with 7.1 cuft available in the sedan.